yehuthi/linuxflip/README.md

     Runs <tablet-cmd> in a shell when the mode changes to tablet, and <laptop-cmd> when the mode changes to laptop.
 ```

-The commands run in a shell, so shell features are supported, but remember that you're probably going to be running as the `root` user, so don't assume `~` will be substituted for your user's home directory; it's probably going to be `/root`.
+The commands run in a shell, so shell features are supported.
+If you'll run as root even through `sudo`, remember to not assume `~` will be substituted for your user's home directory; it's probably going to be `/root`.
 The commands run asynchronously.

 > [!CAUTION]
 > Your commands will run with elevated privileges inherited from the program.